 Address all correspondence to the University of Utah School of Dentistry Admissions Office:

 Salt Lake City, UT 84112-5750

 Tuition and fees are payable at the time of registration and are due no later than the second Friday of each semester.
+There is no additional tuition for summer semester.
 Tuition and fees are subject to change annually.*

 Financial aid commitment cannot be made until a student is accepted for admission.
 Students should complete the Free Application for Federal Student Aid (FAFSA) by April 1 of the entering year.